Johnny Young: Early life

-Johnny Young was born as Johnny Benjamin de Jong on 12 March 1947 in Rotterdam, the Netherlands.[A] He was conceived as a result of an affair between his mother, Anna W. (20 July 1913 – 1989) and a musician, Johannes.
-He was raised as the youngest son of Anna and her husband Fokke Jan de Jong (22 March 1914 – 1989), who was in the Royal Netherlands East Indies Army and served in Indonesia after World War II.
+Johnny Young was born as Johnny Benjamin Arthur de Jong on 12 March 1947 in Rotterdam, the Netherlands.[A] He was conceived as a result of an affair between his mother, Anna Wilhelmina (20 July 1913 – 29 December 1989) and a musician, Johannes.
+He was raised as the youngest son of Anna and her husband Fokke Jan de Jong (22 March 1914 – 15 July 1989), who was in the Royal Netherlands East Indies Army and served in Indonesia after World War II.
 His half-siblings are Cornellia (born 13 February 1936), Antonia (born 22 August 1937) and Ferdinand (born 13 November 1944).
 Their father was still in Indonesia from December 1946 until September 1948 when Young was one-and-a-half years old.
-The family migrated to Western Australia, Fokke arrived in July 1953, and they settled in the Perth Hills suburb of Kalamunda, in the 1950s.
+The family migrated to Perth, Western Australia, Fokke arrived in July 1953, and they settled in the Perth Hills suburb of Kalamunda, in the 1950s.
 Fokke worked as a welder on industrial projects including the Kwinana Oil Refinery.
 His mother was in a choir and inspired his early interest in music.
 On 25 August 1959 Johnny, Ferdinand and Fokke were naturalised as Australian citizens.

 Young's mother took him to Saturday morning radio shows for children and he would sing along.
 He performed solo songs wearing a specially made jacket.
 After leaving school, he worked as a trainee disc jockey and started singing at local dances.
 From the age of 14, for 18 months he was lead vocalist of the Nomads, later known as the Strangers (not the Melbourne group called the Strangers), which consisted of Young, John Eddy (guitar), Warwick Findlay (drums), Don Prior (bass guitar) and Tony Summers (guitar).